JRegimbal/CanHaptics501/labs/lab4.md

 Since it seems many problems come from the end effector overshooting and getting into a bad state, I think increasing the update frequency might prove useful.
-However,the keypresses do not seem to actually adjust the looptime parameter correctly and the next lowest value on the slider, 250 ms, is too quick a loop for Processing on my computer.
+However,the keypresses do not seem to actually adjust the looptime parameter correctly and the next lowest value on the slider, 250 &micro;s, is too quick a loop for Processing on my computer.

 Next was adjusting the PID values to try and result in reaching the target more quickly.
 Now that the integrator and differentiator parts are present, I increased the proportional value to